Neutrino model with broken $\mu -\tau $ Symmetry and Unflavored Leptogenesis with Dihedral Flavor Symmetry: Dihedral group

 \section{Dihedral $D_{4}$ group}

-The dihedral discrete group $D_{4}$ is a finite group that is generated by two non-commuting elements $S$ and $T$ satisfying the relations $S^{4}=T^{2}=Id$ and $STS=T$.
-The discrete group $D_{4}$ has five irreducible representations; four singlets denoted as $1_{+,+}$, $1_{+,-}$ $ 1_{-,+}$ and $1_{-,-}$, and one doublet $2_{0,0}$ where the sum of their squared dimensions equal to the order of the $D_{4}$ group through the formula $1_{+,+}^{2}+1_{+,-}^{2}+1_{-,+}^{2}+1_{-,-}^{2}+2_{0,0}=8$.
+The dihedral discrete group $D_{4}$ is a finite group that is generated by two non commuting elements $S$ and $T$ satisfying the relations $S^{4}=T^{2}=Id$ and $STS=T$.
+This group has five irreducible representations; four singlets denoted as $1_{+,+}$, $1_{+,-}$ $1_{-,+}$ and $1_{-,-}$, and one doublet $2_{0,0}$ where the sum of their squared dimensions equal to the order of the $D_{4}$ group through the formula $ 1_{+,+}^{2}+1_{+,-}^{2}+1_{-,+}^{2}+1_{-,-}^{2}+2_{0,0}=8$.
 We should mention that the indices of irreducible representations refer to their characters under the two generators $S$ and $T$ as in the following Table \cite{C1}

 Concerning the tensor products among the irreducible representations of $ D_{4}$.
 The tensor product between two $D_{4}$ doublets $(x_{1},x_{2})^{T}$ and $(y_{1},y_{2})^{T}$ is decomposed into a sum of the four singlet representations of $D_{4}$ as